There Is No Spoon There Is No Spoon

 Some treat extreme cold as an opportunity to test their mental strength, while others derive their mental strength from contact with extreme cold.

 It’s hard to confirm that Alexandra David-Néel really was the first European woman to reach Tibet.
 But she was definitely the first significant promoter of Tibetan spirituality and the mysterious culture of the roof of the world.
-Quite clever (let’s recall that she arrived in Lhasa disguised as a beggar – a man) and truly fascinated with Buddhism, more than 100 years ago David-Néel visited Tibet’s capital and the monasteries, where she met lamas and yogis who were intriguing, to say the least.
+Quite clever (let’s recall that she arrived in Lhasa disguised as a beggar—a man) and truly fascinated with Buddhism, more than one hundred years ago David-Néel visited Tibet’s capital and the monasteries, where she met lamas and yogis who were intriguing, to say the least.
 It is thanks to this incredible traveller that the West learned for the first time of the unique qualities of this country, surrounded by mountains.
 One such quality, which readers could find out about from the book Magic and Mystery in Tibet, published in 1929 in France, is tummo.

 Continue reading